Shrijeeth/Golang-Fiber-App-Template/README.md

 3. **Database Setup**:

    If you are using a database, set up the database connection in environment variables.
+   Below are the currently supported SQL databases:
+      - Postgresql
+      - MySql

 4. **Cache Database Setup**:

    If you are using a cache database like redis, set up the database connection in environment variables.
+   Below are the currently supported Cache databases:
+      - Redis

+5. **Cloud Object Storage Setup**:

+   If you are using a cloud object storage, set up the connection in environment variables.
+   Below are the currently supported Cloud Object Storage platforms:
+     - AWS S3

 5. **Application Linter**: